skovy/skovy.dev/content/blog/tools-for-evolving-a-design-system/index.md

 import { Avatar, Box, Button } from "design-system";
 ```

-We might consider a more sophisticated global search and replace with regex.
+We might consider a more sophisticated global search and replace using regex.
-What about cases where there are many components imported and the imports are
+What about cases where there are many things imported and the imports are
 each on a newline?

 ```ts